AdobeDocs/campaign-classic.en/help/reporting/using/creating-indicators.md

    ![](assets/s_advuser_cube_wz_11.png)

    The **[!UICONTROL Filter the measure data...]** link lets you select only women.
-For more on defining measures and the available options, refer to [Define measures](../../reporting/using/concepts-and-methodology.md#defining-measures).
+For more on defining measures and the available options, refer to [Defining measures](../../reporting/using/concepts-and-methodology.md#defining-measures).

    ![](assets/s_advuser_cube_wz_12.png)